 MUSICIAN: Annie Patterson is one of America's premiere song leaders.
 She has been leading singing around the globe for over 30 years.
-An accomplished folk and jazz performer [Girls From Mars] and vocalist, Annie sings old songs and new.
+An accomplished folk performer and jazz vocalist [Girls From Mars], Annie sings old songs and new.
 She carries with her a suitcase of incredible song knowledge and a repertoire that includes over 2400 songs from many genres, including Americana, contemporary folk, ballads, gospel, country and jazz.
 Annie is well known for her work as co-creator/editor of the songbooks Rise Up Singing and Rise Again.

 LISTEN: Here is a Youtube video of Gone, Gonna Rise Again (by Si Kahn) off Annie's album Mountain Side.
 Her jazz trio, Girls From Mars latest cd is called Return to Planet Swing.
 Here's Annie singing Drum Boogie by Gene Krupa as well as Annie singing the beautiful ballad Don't Blame Me off their new cd.

 PERFORMANCE HISTORY: Annie Patterson has performed and led music retreats at folk festivals, coffee houses, schools and camps throughout North America, New Zealand, the Netherlands and the British Isles.
 Known for co-creating the popular songbooks Rise Up Singing (Sing Out, Inc 1988) and Rise Again (Hal Leonard Pub 2016), along with her husband, Peter Blood, Annie is also a performer and recording artist.
 She has honed her skills as a song leader, jazz vocalist and singer songwriter over the last 3 decades.
 She is one of 3 lead vocalists with the swing band Girls from Mars and is a guest vocalist with The O-Tones, a swing band based in Western MA.